Carolyn Yaffe |

 Fatigue from lack of sleep can add to symptoms of depression, so sleep is an important factor to combat your depression.
 Following a consistent sleep schedule makes the quality of sleep better, as well as induces more sleep.
 Activities such as Meditation or listening to relaxing music before sleep are encouraged.

-First lines of treatment:
+First lines of Depression Treatment:

 Requiring help for depression does not mean you are weak.
 Occasionally, negative thinking that one can experience during depression can cause you to feel like you are a lost cause, but depression can be dealt with, thus making you feel much better!
 For an efficient battling with depression, it is imperative to have empathy for yourself and to take action to beat this state, including looking for help and life changes.